Magistrate faces Judicial Conduct Panel investigation

 - Panelists appointed to investigate accused Magistrate

-InDaily can reveal Magistrate Simon Hugh Milazzo, who works in the civil jurisdiction of the Adelaide Magistrates Court, is the judicial officer subject to complaints by five women working in the law.
+InDaily can reveal Magistrate Simon Hugh Milazzo, who works in the civil jurisdiction of the Adelaide Magistrates Court, is the judicial officer accused of misconduct by five women working in the law.

 Governor Hieu Van Le today approved a request from Chief Justice Chris Kourakis to suspend Milazzo from office.